melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

 ### Closing message

-When closing the msglink and therefore websocket connection, custom close codes and reasons are used.
+When closing the msglink and therefore websocket connection, custom websocket close codes and reasons are used.
 The following table describes the possible codes and their meaning:

 | Code | Meaning | Notes |
 |---|---|---|